-Amid the ongoing controversy raging between Whitehall and Brussels over the EU-UK divorce settlement, the European Union (Withdrawal) Bill has been wending its bumpy way through Government since July.
+Amid the ongoing controversy raging between Whitehall and Brussels over the EU-UK divorce settlement (Brexit), the European Union (Withdrawal) Bill has been wending its bumpy way through Government since July.

 The overarching intent of the Bill is simple, set out in Clause 1 as ‘The European Communities Act 1972 is repealed on exit day’, with subsequent clauses setting out that domestic legislation which currently flows from Europe will be retained in the UK post Brexit.
 It is a high level approach, which leaves the detail to the devil.